realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

   Croydon Road                   primary      30.0 mph   865.69 m
 ```

+The duplicate entries reflect different directed edges sharing the same display attributes.
+For example, two segments of a road traveling in opposite directions.
+The graph data in Aura is correct.

 For Merton, we expect 3,203 intersections and 7,278 roads after deduplication.
 Home Park Road, at over a kilometre, is a residential street.
 Croydon Road, at 30 mph, is a local connector across parts of the borough.

 ## Alternate Cities